-Start practicing your usual daily routine ASAP even though you’re on holiday while your dog settles in, still act like it’s your normal working day.
-Which means if you will be going out to work Monday to Friday for example then you need to get up at your usual time, practice going out for short periods and coming back several times a day, have meals when you normally would too.
+Start practising your usual daily routine ASAP even though you’re on holiday while your dog settles in, still act like it’s your normal working day.
+This means if you will be going out to work Monday to Friday for example then you need to get up at your usual time, practice going out for short periods and coming back several times a day, have meals when you normally would too.
 Don’t make a big fuss of coming or going.
 Even if you work from home there are still going to be times when you go out to the shops, to lunch, to meet friends so you still need to practice leaving your dog on their own.

 Physical and mental stimulation are necessary parts of your dog’s well-being.
 Training will not only help you and your dog bond, but it will help your dog settle into their new home and teach your dog confidence to fit into their new life.
 Try going to dog training classes once your dog has settled in your home.

 For the first couple of days do not take your dog for walks, only to go out for toilet breaks, this will help your dog get over the stress of moving.
-Once you can go out for walks stick to local walks only to start with, a walk routine in an area you are familiar with is best.
+Once you can go out for walks stick to local walks only to start with, a walking routine in an area you are familiar with is best.

 When you are familiar with your dog’s behaviour, you can venture further afield.
 Playtime is also a good form of exercise, bonding, and training so don’t forget this part can happen on your walks or before you leave the house.
 Initially don’t go for long walks, keep them short and sweet, then build them up over time.
 Avoid interaction with other dogs and unfamiliar people until you and your dog are comfortable with each other.